anisotropi4/anisotropi4.github.io/blog/blog-20240107/blog-post.md

 ### UX is important
 + I had gone with two-columns which meant *many people on phones couldn't see the second column* and **wanted to know where their station was**

 The original Markdown was a four-column table.
 But I though I would check and asked around.
-Peter Hicks suggested on column but I convinced him that two was ok.
+Peter Hicks suggested one column but I convinced him that two was ok.
 Oy vey.

 ### Hosting Gremlins
 + I planned to push the 16GB of data as well as the image files, I had set up the images as GitHub Large File Storage (LFS)